macedo22/autograder-demo/ucsd-cse599-pa1-grading/README.md

   `JSONRunner.java` will run `pa1-implementation/SomeClassTester.java` and emit the results for each of tests in JSON, and then `grade.py` assigns scoring to generate the final report to be output in Gradescope.
+The JSON output is printed to the terminal when run locally, and written to `/autograder/results/results.json` when run on Gradescope.